matthewwestover/MSD2020/CS6014/Week 6 - Day 1.md

 |  9 | 10 | 11 | 12 |
 | 13 | 14 | 15 | 16 |

-This grid is the “state” and is modified until it becomes the cyphertext
+This grid is the “state” and is modified until it becomes the ciphertext
 Some operations act just on individual bits
 Some operations act on an individual row
 Some operations act on an individual column